A bill currently making its way through the Welsh Assembly, which removes the right to hit a child, has reached the third stage of its journey.

 British politicians have routinely ignored calls by charities and groups like Researching Reform to make all forms of child assault illegal, with several ministers seemingly in favour of the practice.
 Both David Lammy MP and former Justice Secretary Chris Grayling have openly admitted to hitting their children and standing by corporal punishment as an effective way of raising children.

 The Children (Abolition of Defence of Reasonable Punishment) (Wales) Bill is scheduled to have its Stage 3 meeting on Tuesday 21 January 2020 and can be watched on Senedd TV.

-A very big thank you to Professor Joan Durrant for sharing this research with us.
+Many thanks to Professor Joan Durrant for sharing this development.